-12. Transient Training (TT) UH.
+13. Collective Training (CT) UH.

-12.1.
-What is "TT UH"?
+13.1.
+What is "CT UH"?

-Transient Training UH is defined as the facilities used to house personnel conducting training at a location other than their assigned home station, such as Reserve Component Soldiers conducting annual training or mobilization and Active Component Soldiers training away from home station.
+Collective Training UH is defined as the facilities used to house personnel conducting collective (unit) training at a location other than their assigned home station, such as Reserve Component Soldiers conducting annual training or mobilization and Active Component Soldiers training away from home station.
 Some installations have Operational Readiness Training Complexes (ORTCs) that serve this purpose.
+Additionally, it can be used for UH to support expeditionary and rotational forces.

-12.2.
-Who Does What in TT UH?
+13.2.
+Who Does What in CT UH?
 (Roles and Responsibilities).

-The DPTMS or garrison agency designated by the Garrison Commander, is responsible for the day-to-day operations of TT UH.
+The DPTMS, or garrison agency designated by the GC or military units designated by the SC with temporary or permanent ownership of non-permanent party barracks, is responsible for the day-to-day operations of CT UH.
 The procedures outlined in this handbook, including utilization of eMH, shall be used where applicable.

-Customer users of the facilities will be held liable for damages to assigned buildings, damage to or loss of any equipment or furnishings assigned to or provided if the damage or loss was caused by the negligence or willful misconduct of the customer user.
+Customer users of the facilities will be held liable for damages to assigned buildings, damage to or loss of any equipment or furnishings or provided if the damage or loss was caused by the negligence or willful misconduct of the customer user.
 The customer user may also be held liable for damage caused by guests, invited or uninvited.
-Security and building responsibility is of the utmost importance at all times.
+Security and building superintendence is of the utmost importance at all times.

-If modules/sleeping rooms/spaces or buildings are assigned in an unsatisfactory condition, the customer user will immediately report the inadequacy of the conditions to DPTMS or the designated garrison agency.
+If modules/sleeping rooms/spaces or buildings are assigned in an unsatisfactory condition, the customer user will immediately report the inadequacy of the conditions to DPTMS, designated garrison agency or military unit.
 The signer is, upon acceptance by signature, liable and responsible for returning the module/sleeping room/space or building in an acceptable condition regardless of the condition upon receipt.

-12.3.
+13.3.
 United States Army Reserve (USAR) and Army National Guard (ARNG) Sites.